betagouv/conseillers-entreprises/doc/01-setup.md

     Website is now [running locally](http://localhost:3000)!

+## GitGuardian on pre-commit

+To prevent secrets from being pushed to the repository, we use [GitGuardian](https://www.gitguardian.com/).
+It is configured to run on pre-commit.
+To use it you need to install the GitGuardian CLI:

+1. Install the GitGuardian CLI: https://docs.gitguardian.com/ggshield-docs/getting-started

+2. Authenticate the CLI and follow the instructions

+       $ ggshield auth login

+3. Make sure you have the pre-commit framework installed:

+        $ pip install pre-commit

+4. Install the pre-commit hooks:

+        $ pre-commit install --hook-type pre-push

 ## SSL on localhost

 To run locally using https, you’ll need specify a certificate and a key.
 The easiest is to use [mkcert](https://github.com/FiloSottile/mkcert).